 For guidance on using this site, please refer to the Get started page.

-On the Charts page you can explore the drop chart of our great-great-great-great-great-great-great grandfather George Pirie and his descendants, as well as drop charts for other families related to Neil and to Rachel.
+On the Charts page you can explore the drop chart of our great-great-great-great-great-great-great grandfather George Pirie and his descendants, as well as drop charts for related families.

 On the Calendar page you can browse a calendar of anniversaries of births, marriages and deaths of those shown on this website.

-If you have any comments or queries, or you if you have ancestors shown on our site, we'd love to hear from you.
+If you have any comments or queries, or if you have ancestors shown on my site, I'd love to hear from you.
 You can either click the Neil Pirie link at the bottom of any family history page to create a new e-mail message, or use one of the Contact us links on the main site.